-The Illinois State Bar Association is a private, not-for-profit organization; the Illinois Bar Foundation is its charitable and educational arm.
+The Illinois State Bar Association (ISBA) is a private, nonprofit organization.
+The Illinois Bar Foundation is the ISBA's charitable and educational arm.

 Offices and Staff

-To provide professional services to lawyers, and education and services to the public.
+The ISBA provides professional services to Illinois-licensed lawyers and educates and serves the public.

-The 27-member Board of Governors oversees the operation of the Association and implements its policies.
-Officers are the President, President-Elect, 2nd Vice President, and 3rd Vice President.
-The 3rd Vice President is elected each year by vote of the full membership.
-Board members are elected from Cook County and from 8 downstate areas by members from their respective areas.
+The 27-member Board of Governors oversees the operation of the association and implements its policies.
+Officers are the president, president elect, 2nd vice-president, and 3rd vice-president.
+The 3rd vice-president is elected each year by vote of the full membership.
+Board members are elected from Cook County and from eight downstate areas by members from their respective areas.
 A 203-member Assembly, elected by the members, is the ISBA's policy-making body.

 Sections and Committees

-40 substantive law sections (including the Young Lawyers Division), 32 standing committees, Unauthorized Practice of Law (UPL) task force, several special, joint and ad hoc committees perform the essential work of the organization.
+Forty substantive law sections (including the Young Lawyers Division); 32 standing committees; the Unauthorized Practice of Law (UPL) task force; and several special, joint and ad hoc committees perform the essential work of the organization.

 The sections deal with issues of professional development through continuing legal education programs, proposing or reacting to legislation affecting their areas, and the distribution of newsletters to members that provide updates on court cases and other developments.